oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

 ### OCI Registry push permissions

-The OCI Registry user whose username and auth token are stored in Vault must have permission to push the function image to OCI Registry.
+The OCI Registry user identified by `ocir_username` and whose auth token is stored in Vault must have permission to push the function image to OCI Registry.
 At minimum, grant repository permissions for the target repository compartment, for example:

 ```text
 Allow group <ocir-service-account-group> to manage repos in compartment id <repository-compartment-ocid>